derekchiang/nba-scores/README.md

 Live: Los Angeles Lakers(home) 51 : 53 Minnesota Timberwolves(away)
 ```

-## Dependencies
+## Installation

+To compile the code, you need to install the following:

 1. [Rust](https://github.com/mozilla/rust)
 2. [rust-http](https://github.com/chris-morgan/rust-http)

-## Installation
+Then:

 1. Clone the repo.
-2. Compile main.rs to obtain the executable.
+2. Compile main.rs to obtain the executable: `rustc -O -o nba main.rs`
 3. Put the executable in your `path`, and enjoy!

 ## License